Upstream#

 Angie sends a synchronous subrequest to remote storage.

-In this case, the response should suggest an alternative session ID
+In this case, the response should contain an alternative session ID

-in the In this example, Angie creates a session,
+specified by the In the following example, Angie creates a session,

-uses the Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO Adds the string as the salt value to the MD5 hashing function
+The remote storage returns the session ID in the With the following response from the remote storage: Two variables become available: Since the variable Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO Adds the string as the salt value to the MD5 hashing function

-for the sticky directive in Salt is appended to the value being hashed;
+for the sticky directive in The salt is appended to the value being hashed;

 to verify the hashing mechanism independently: Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO When enabled, causes Angie to return an HTTP 502 error to the client